danelahman/aeff-agda/README.md

 - `ProcessPreservation.agda` - small-step operational semantics for processes (also serves as a preservation proof)

 - `ProcessProgress.agda` - proof of progress for the small-step operational semantics of processes

+- `Finality.agda` - proof that the result forms of computations are final, i.e., they do not reduce further

+- `ProcessFinality.agda` - proof that the result forms of processes are final, i.e., they do not reduce further